 REFLECTIONS IN A GOLDEN EYE tanked badly when it came out in 1967, sloughed off by critics as indulgence from director John Huston and another pounded nail in the reputations of stars Marlon Brando and Elizabeth Taylor.
 Audiences either hooted or were just turned off.
 Lately, it’s been re-appraised and raised notches, such is the ebb & flow of popular perception.
-It’s interesting enough to not unfairly dismiss, with its brave-for-the-time tackling of adult themes (repressed homosexuality, voyeurism, adultery, self-mutilation, murder: everything but bad table manners), while now, five let-it-hangout decades down the spout, it has followings in both the Camp camp and the Hushed hut, where vent anointed gushes of ‘brilliance’ for some of Marlon’s choices.
+Interesting enough to not unfairly dismiss, with its brave-for-the-time tackling of adult themes (repressed homosexuality, voyeurism, adultery, self-mutilation, murder: everything but bad table manners), while now, five let-it-hangout decades down the spout, it has followings in both the Camp camp and the Hushed hut, venting anointed gushes of ‘brilliance’ for some of Marlon’s choices.
 Make up your own mind about the cold cream scene.

 Army base, down South, early 50s (? hairstyles out of whack).
 A pensive (putting it mildly) Major (Brando) is taunted by his sexually ignored wife (Liz, in full bitch mode) while trying to stifle yearnings for an enlisted man (Robert Forster, 26, getting a big break in his debut) who among other things, rides horseback naked through the woods.
 Conventionally troubled fellow officer Brian Keith has a thing for Liz, while wife Julie Harris stews.
 Liz’s flamboyantly gay Filipino houseboy (Zorro David) flits back & forth.